atdeJimmyG/Tinkering-Audio-Team-3/README.md

 * Be able to notify the user of their actions
 * Tone varies based upon success & failure
 * This tool must be made available & configurable to designers

+### Instructions for the Editor Tool
+* To access the Editor Window
+1. Go to the 'Window' tab in Unity (Top of screen located between 'Component' and 'Help' tabs)
+2. Select 'Editor Tool'
+3. (Optional) Place the 'Editor Tool' window where suited